thomasxbanks/dump-test/README.md

 - [ ] Get this POC working on a server :/
 - [ ] Look at integrating things like vue.js, third-party code, `Gulp`ing the stylesheet
 - [ ] Get Gravity Forms API working in ExpressJS to avoid using Axios or jQuery to AJAX the data
+- [ ] Look into using Node File System to write static files to the server.
+  - Included in this is re-generating the static files when the API is updated by the CMS

 ## Bugs
 - [ ] Pagination for top-level pages breaks :cry:
   - :heavy_check_mark: `http://yoursite.com/blog/category/page/2`
   - :heavy_multiplication_x: `http://yoursite.com/blog/page/2`

+_____

+## Contribution
+Any recommendations on improvements/changes welcome.